-The retraction is a public statement made about an earlier statement that will be removed from the journal.
+The retraction is a public statement about an earlier statement that will be removed from the journal.
 The retraction may be initiated by the journal's editors or by the author(s) of the paper.
 However, since the editors are responsible for the journal's content, they always decide to retract the material.
 The journal editors may retract publications even if all or some authors refuse to retract the publication.

 Only published items can be retracted.
 Publications should be retracted as soon as possible when the journal editors are convinced that the publication is seriously flawed and misleading (or is redundant or plagiarized).